LexiconAngelus93/youtube-video-documentation-system/README.md

 - **Content Filtering:** Filters videos based on duration, view count, and other criteria.
 - **Automatic Categorization:** Categorizes videos into predefined topics.
 - **Video Compilation:** Creates compilation videos from the downloaded clips.
+- **Title Pages:** Automatically inserts a title page before each video segment in the compilation, displaying the video title, channel, and upload date.
 - **Source Attribution:** Adds a text overlay to each video with source information.
+- **YouTube Uploader:** Automatically uploads the final compilation videos to a configurable YouTube channel.
+- **AI Content Generation:** Uses an LLM to generate compelling titles and detailed, journalistic descriptions for the uploaded videos.

 ## Quick Installation